Cowburn Tunnel: Construction

-The Midland Railway began work on the Hope Valley line between Sheffield and Manchester in 1888.
+The Midland Railway began work on the Hope Valley Line between Sheffield and Manchester in 1888.
 The tunnel was engineered underneath Colborne, part of a 1700 ft moorland between Kinder Scout and Rushup Edge.
 The Midland awarded the tunnel contract to J.P.
 Edwards of Nottingham.
 Construction work started in October 1888 when a ventilation shaft was sunk in Cartledge Meadow near Edale.
 Tunnelling also started at the other end near Chapel-en-le-Frith and the breakthrough between the two sections was made on 18 July 1891.
 The lining out of the tunnel and laying of the rails was completed by March 1893, when the workmen were dispersed.

 A single ventilation shaft, accessible via the moorland north-west of Mam Tor, is 791 ft deep, making it one of the deepest railway ventilation shafts in the country.
 The shaft was constructed in 1894 over the course of two years.
 Men lived on the rough exposed moorlands to dig the shafts without any modern machinery and were lowered into the shaft using a winch mechanism.
 102 men worked eight-hour shifts day and night to excavate, mason and brick the shaft.
 It was eventually completed on 16 March 1896.
 Currently the shaft remains open, but protected by a large brick enclosure (pictured).

+Although the workings were relatively dry for tunnel builders at the time, on one occasion the headings filled with water to a depth of 90 ft.

 Maintenance

 Repairs to the ventilation shaft were carried out in August to September 2021 by Network Rail, with an investment of around £800,000.
-The work involved installation of a system of drainage pipes inside the shaft to collect rainwater which seeps through the its brickwork from the soil, which had been cascading onto the railway below.
+The work involved installation of a system of drainage pipes inside the shaft to collect rainwater which seeps through its brickwork from the soil, which had been cascading onto the railway below.
 The new system diverts water to drains inside the tunnel itself.
 To avoid disrupting rail traffic, helicopters were used to airlift equipment to build a temporary platform to lower engineers inside the shaft similarly to the original constructors.